mehulagg/gitlab/doc/ci/environments/index.md

 1. Go to the project's **Operations > Environments** page.
 1. To view a list of deployments for an environment, select the environment name.

+Deployments show up in this list only after a CI/CD job has created it.

 ### Environment rollback

 When you roll back a deployment on a specific commit,